sorebear/img-load-manager/README.md

 # img-loader
-A small library that creates a compressed image, displays the compressed image on the DOM until the full image is loaded, then replaces the compressed image with the full one.
+A small library to create a better image loading experience for your users.
+This library creates a thumbnail image, displays the blurred thumbnail on the DOM until the full image is loaded, then replaces the thumbnail with the full image.

 ## Getting Started